 Business, General B.B.A.

-General business is the most flexible of all business majors.
-It allows you to select courses from across all business disciplines rather than concentrating on a specific area.
-It develops your ability to perceive, identify and analyze problems, communicate potential solutions, make decisions, and monitor results.
+The Bachelor of Business Administration (B.B.A.) in general business is the most flexible of all business majors.
+Students can select courses from across all business disciplines rather than concentrating on a specific area.
+It develops the abilities to perceive, identify and analyze problems, communicate potential solutions, make decisions, and monitor results.

 - Those who prefer to take a generalist approach to their business education.

 There is secondary admission to this program.

 - Faculty members have strong academic and professional credentials and are often asked to consult on real business issues.

 - Small class sizes allow for personal faculty interaction.

 - There are professional networking opportunities with business leaders and the Small Business Technology Development Center.

 - Internships are set up to relate to the field of study and are scheduled around classes, so students can earn money while getting valuable business experience.

 - Campus is located in the heart of an exciting business environment in downtown Grand Rapids, MI.